opendialogai/OpenDialogDocs/docs/message_markup.md

 ### Empty Messages

 This is needed so an intent can have a matching template that doesn't result in a message being sent to the user.
 This may not be supported on all platforms.
-Empty messages can be useful to add to intents that we want to match for a user, but only send a message if certain conditions are met - for example using the standard `intent.core.welcome` to only send a message if the user was seen more than
+Empty messages can be useful to add to intents that we want to match for a user, but only send a message if certain conditions are met - for example using the standard `intent.core.welcome` to only send a message if the user was seen more than once.

 ```xml
 <empty-message/>